latestchatty/webchatty/doc/webchatty-api.md

 These API calls relate to the chatty itself.
 These are the core of the v2 API.

 ### GET /v2/getNewestPostInfo
 Gets the ID and date of the most recent post in the database.
+If there are no posts in the database, then "id" is 0 and "date" will be present but has no meaning.

 Parameters:
 - None.